alirezajavadigit/framebot/README.md

 ### Features

-    1. you have most usable telegram methods (i will add more in new verstions)
+    1. you have most usable telegram methods (i will add more in new versions)
     2. you have easy database connection and 4 crud method for make your queries easy